tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 wengert list is kind of like TAC or bytecode or IR

+## performance problems

+uh oh, running this with cpython is slow. it looks like computing a forward pass for one image takes about a second. and then we have to do a backward pass, too. that is way too long!

+obvious solution: try with pypy. oh neat, a couple per second. not enough.

+(btw, skybison is way faster! fun fact)

+hypothesis for pain points:

+* recreating the graph with every forward pass (allocation)
+* doing a topological sort with every backward pass (pointer chasing, function calls, allocation)
+* python interpreter stuff

+solutions (respectively):

+* re-use the old graph. just copy in new inputs
+* since you aren't changing the graph, no need to re-topo-sort. keep the ordering around, too. this helps for both forward and backward passes.
+* compile the topo sort with its operations to C++ or something

 ## compiling for training vs inference

 if you freeze the weights, things get a lot more efficient

 ## scalar-valued is less efficient than tensor-valued

+we managed to remove a lot of the overhead *for the program we had*, but the overall architecture did not improve. to do that, we need to move from scalar-valued to tensor-valued.

 it's kind of like programming in assembly vs a higher level language. it's much harder to make optimizations directly on the assembly. whereas if you have